kuzzleio/sdk-javascript/doc/7/getting-started/react-native/index.md

 <<< ./snippets/App.js.snippet:1[js]

 Then we need to do three changes:
-  - In first, we must export our *App* class:
+  - First, we must export our *App* class:
     <<< ./snippets/App.js.snippet:2[js]
-  - In second, we need to create our `onSubmitName` function:
+  - Then we need to create our `onSubmitName` function:
     <<< ./snippets/App.js.snippet:3[js]
-  - To finish, we will create our render function:
+  - Finally we will create our render function:
     <<< ./snippets/App.js.snippet:4[js]

-You can see that we will have to create a new component, *ChatClient*.
+You can see that we will have to create a new component, `ChatClient`.
-That new component will contain the link to our kuzzle backend so we need first declare our kuzzle service.
+That new component will contain the link to our Kuzzle backend so we need first declare our Kuzzle service.

 ## Instantiating Kuzzle SDK and Adding logical part

-We have to connect the server so that our client can interact with it.
+We have to connect the server so our client can interact with it.

-To do this, we have to create a _/services/kuzzle.js_ file to put our kuzzle instance declaration:
+To do this, we have to create a _/services/kuzzle.js_ file to put our Kuzzle instance declaration:

 <<< ./snippets/kuzzle.js.snippet[js]